databrary/presentations/jlsc-15/jlsc.md

 By engaging researchers in a community committed to data sharing, Databrary has learned about the diverse curation requirements of datasets collected through very different lab processes, especially how to represent those datasets in a standard fashion for future access and re-use.
 Accordingly, the Databrary project offers insights about ways libraries and librarians may engage with scholars in specific topical domains in order to serve emerging demands for sharing research data.

-In this paper, we will discuss how Databrary has a established itself as a data repository that closely and frequently with researchers in a particular scholarly domain.
+In this paper, we will discuss how Databrary has established itself as a data repository that works closely and frequently with researchers in a particular scholarly domain.
-We will also show how Databrary has found solutions to many of the barriers that limit video sharing through close interaction with that target community.Finally, in laying out a roadmap for enhancements to Databrary, we suggest lessons library and information scientists might draw from the Databrary experience.
+We will also show how Databrary has found solutions to many of the barriers that limit video sharing through close interaction with that target community.
+Finally, in laying out a roadmap for enhancements to Databrary, we suggest lessons library and information scientists might draw from the Databrary experience.

 ## Literature Review

-Databrary is a domain-specific data repository with strong ties to the NYU library, but largely autonomous operations.
+Databrary has strong ties to the NYU library, but largely autonomous operations.
 A sampling of the current literature on data repositories and data curation shows that these structural features fall well within established repository norms.
 Some repositories capture research data across domains (Lyle, 2014; Witt, 2012), while others commit to a specific field of study (Peer & Green 2012; Ardini, Pan, Qin, & Cooley, 2013).
 Creating and operating research data repositories pose many challenges, but how repositories are established within their host institutions and how they interface with content producers turn out to be critical.